lantunes/netomaton/README.md

 Netomaton tries to make accessible any model of collective computation.
-In so doing, it adopts certain generalizations and abstractions that, while providing a common language for discussing disparate kinds of models, incur a cost in terms of increased runtime complexity.
+In so doing, it adopts certain generalizations and abstractions that, while providing a common language for discussing seemingly disparate kinds of models, incur a cost in terms of increased runtime complexity.
 The cost of being very general is a less than ideal runtime performance, as any given implementation is not optimized for a specific setting.
 For